Cash bans. It’s an insidious concept the Australian government insists has developed for the Australian peoples’ own good.

 The Bill is designed to take aim at small business—or so they say when they mention the latest propaganda catchphrase ‘Black Economy’ to emphasise the Aussie tax dodger.
 This is because the government lays all the blame on tangible cash.

-According to the underlying premise of cash bans, if the government has a digital footprint of every cent a business trades in, then every tax cent can be accounted for.
+According to the underlying premise of cash bans, if the government has a digital footprint of every cent a business trades in (that’s small business not multinational off shore businesses), then every tax cent can be accounted for.

 If cash transactions between the average citizen and a business surpass the cap of 10K, then it applies an automatic association of guilt.
 They must be up to no good if they’re using cold hard savings, PM ScoMo mutters, and 10 big ones—who’d have that amount to hand over, anyway?